semgrep/semgrep-docs/docs/status.md

         * `metavar_typed` (language dependent)
         * `regexp_string`

-Generally speaking, the features-by-maturity level are roughly: **alpha)** syntax support, ellipsis operator support, and basic metavariable support, **beta)** everything prior and nearly complete metavariable support and metavariable equality, **GA)** everything prior and all exotic features like regexp, equivalence, deep expressions, typing, etc.
+Generally speaking, the features-by-maturity level are roughly: **alpha)** syntax support, ellipsis operator support, and basic metavariable support, **beta)** everything prior and nearly complete metavariable support and metavariable equality, **GA)** everything prior and all exotic features like regexp, equivalence, deep expression operator, typing, etc.

 Visit the cheatsheet generation script and associated semgrep-core test files to learn more about each feature: